mohamedasoliman/Polar-H10-Companion/README.md

 # Polar-H10-Companion
- An Android application that uses the Polar H10 API to calculate HR.
-HRV, and R-R intervals
+ An Android application that uses the Polar H10 API to calculate HR, HRV, and R-R intervals